hazybluedot/hazyblue.me/content/posts/2013-06-17-whitehead-on-the-holodeck.md

 > multiple different story sequences without becoming
 > confused. <cite>Janet Murray</cite>

-To some extent existing educational curricula already define something that looks like an algorithm for a larger narrative.
+To some extent, existing educational curricula already define something that looks like an algorithm for a larger narrative.
 The curriculum defines which educational modules must be part of the larger degree, and defines a sequence that should be followed.
 How the content is presented in each course is largely up to the instructor, the bard.
-However, because the larger story, that of the degree, is not told by a single bard the resulting experience is one of disjointed "scraps of information", the very things Afred Whitehead says have nothing to do with education:
+However, because the larger story, that of the degree, is not told by a single bard the resulting experience for the audience is one of disjointed "scraps of information", the very things Afred Whitehead says have nothing to do with education:

 > Culture is activity of thought, and receptiveness to beauty and
 > human feeling.
 Scraps of information have nothing to do with it.
 A
 > merely well-informed man is the most useless bore on God's
 > earth. <cite>A.N.
-Whitehead</cite>
+Whitehead[^aims_of_education]</cite>

+[^aims_of_education]: Whitehead, The Aims of Education

 where "culture" is the desired outcome of an education.